 Properties depend on your widget type.
-Charts are an excellent option when you want to present data that need to be understood quickly.
+Charts are an excellent option when you want to present data that needs to be understood quickly.
 As expected, graphs exist in many different options and possibilities.

 The Properties tab in chart widget allows you to view and modify information based on the data set defined at the widget creation.
 The information can be inputted using the following criteria: